Work as a Freelance Foreign Correspondent

 Camera: Most digital cameras today are capable of taking salable photos.
 It is worth buying a back-up memory card and card reader to download photos to your laptop for transmission.
 For those in search

-of a pro-level camera that is user-friendly and modestly priced, I suggest Nikon’s D-50 and D-70 SLR models.
+of a pro-level camera that is user-friendly and modestly priced, I suggest Nikon’s DSLR models in their most recent affordable incarnations.

 Calling: Bring a GSM cell phone for all work related calling and find out what local plans are available at your destination.
 Pay-as-you-go plans are good for the commitment shy; also bring some international